Makeshift/dotfiller/Readme.md

 ### Using a bootstrap script

 The bootstrap script will skip a lot of questions and allow you to get up and running quicker.
 The one in this repo is specific to my setup, so you may wish to create your own.
+You could make one in a gist, or fork the repo.

 * Download a bootstrap script (Either the one in this repo or your own customised one)
 * Run it